Wildmeshing Toolkit

 ◆ stopping_criterion

-std::function<bool(const AppMesh&)> wmtk::ExecutePass< AppMesh, policy >::stopping_criterion
+std::function<bool(const AppMesh&)> wmtk::ExecutePass< AppMesh >::stopping_criterion

 Initial value: